automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Balaur.md

 # Balaur
-## Description: This "stocky dragon" was recently discovered in Romania.
+## This "stocky dragon" was recently discovered in Romania.